dteare/opbookmarks/README.md

 ![opbookmarks authorizing with 1Password 8](./images/opbookmarks.png)

-## Building
+## Build & install

-For the time being there is no downloadable installation available.
-Instead, you will need to clone this repo and build it.

-Built and tested with [Rust](https://www.rust-lang.org) 1.59.0.
+You'll need [Rust](https://www.rust-lang.org) (at least 1.59.0) to build locally.

 - `git clone`
 - `cd opbookmarks`
 - `cargo build --release`

 The built executable can be found in `target/release/opbookmarks`.

+You can find pre-built executables on the [releases page](https://github.com/dteare/opbookmarks/releases).
+To use these you will need to manually chmod u+x and remove the quarentine bit to make it work.

 ## Usage